New business enquiries

 To allow the necessary time to clear current backlogs, UPS have announced they will continue to relax the delivery time commitments from the UK to the following countries until further notice, for both Standard and Express shipments:

 We apologise for the obvious disruption this will cause to you and your clients and appreciate your understanding as this situation is beyond the control of ILG.
-If this is due to have an impact on your shipping please do not hesitate to contact me or your Customer Relationship Manager so we can look at alternatives for you.
+If this is due to have an impact on your shipping please do not hesitate to contact your Customer Relationship Manager or the team on firstname.lastname@example.org so we can look at alternatives for you.

 Further to our previous update on the Brexit situation, please see below the latest information: